 In New Hampshire, If an employee quits or resigns, their final wages are due by the next regular payday.
-If the employee is fired, the wages are due within 72 hours from the time of the termination
+If the employee is fired, the wages are due within 72 hours from the time of the separation

-To schedule a termination payment for a New Hampshire employee who is involuntarily separated, please contact Justworks support.
+To schedule a payment for a New Hampshire employee who is involuntarily separated, please contact Justworks support.